dmind-gmbh/extension-cookieman/Documentation/Developer/JavaScript.rst

    :sep:`|` :aspect:`Data type:` boolean
    :sep:`|`

-   Returns `true` if the user has consented to all groups (A group is any name of a checkbox in the popup, e.g.
-   'marketing') that contain the given trackingObject, else false.
+   Returns `true` if the user has consented to all groups that contain the given trackingObject, else false.

    `trackingObjectKey` is the trackingObjects.‹tracking object key› from TypoScript, e.g. 'Matomo'.